eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 establish a list of reference standards and, where necessary, establish specifications and procedures for the certification of EUDI Wallets.

-The certification process of EUDI Wallet Providers should leverage, rely on, and mandate the use of relevant and existing CSA certification schemes, or parts thereof, to certify the compliance of wallets or parts thereof, with the applicable cybersecurity requirements.
+The certification process of Wallet Providers should leverage, rely on, and mandate the use of relevant and existing CSA certification schemes, or parts thereof, to certify the compliance of wallets or parts thereof, with the applicable cybersecurity requirements.